csdcorp/speech_to_text/README.md

 This plugin contains a set of classes that make it easy to use the speech recognition capabilities of the mobile device in Flutter.
 It supports both Android and iOS.

+## Recent Updates
+The 0.6.0 version added a Duration parameter to the listen method to set a maximum time to listen before automatically cancelling.

 *Note*: This plugin is under development and will be extended over the coming weeks.

 ## Using